microsoft/qlib/docs/component/strategy.rst

 BaseStrategy
 ------------------

-Qlib provides a base class ``qlib.contrib.strategy.BaseStrategy``.
+Qlib provides a base class ``qlib.strategy.base.BaseStrategy``.
 All strategy classes need to inherit the base class and implement its interface.

 - `get_risk_degree`
     Return the proportion of your total value you will use in investment.
 Dynamically risk_degree will result in Market timing.